Prime component-preservingly amphicheiral link with odd minimal crossing number: Introduction

 These examples show that Conjecture \ref{cj:even} is negative for links.
-Since both $9_{61}^2$ and $11_{n247}^2$ are not component-preservingly amphicheiral, we ask the following question: \begin{qu} Is there a prime component-preservingly amphicheiral link with odd minimal crossing number ? \end{qu} If we remove `prime' from Question \ref{qu:cp}, then we can obtain nugatory examples by taking split sum of a Stoimenow knot and the unknot, or connected sum of Stoimenow knot and the Hopf link.
-Our main theorem is the affirmative answer for Question \ref{qu:cp} which is a negative answer for Conjecture \ref{cj:even}: \begin{theo} For every odd integer $c\ge 21$, there exists a prime component-preservingly amphicheiral link with minimal crossing number $c$. \end{theo} Our example is a $2$-component link with linking number $3$ whose components are a Stoimenow knot and the unknot.
+Since both $9_{61}^2$ and $11_{n247}^2$ are not component-preservingly amphicheiral, we ask the following question (see also Question \ref{qu:mincr}) : \begin{qu} Is there a prime component-preservingly amphicheiral link with odd minimal crossing number ? \end{qu} If we remove `prime' from Question \ref{qu:cp}, then we can obtain nugatory examples by taking split sum of a Stoimenow knot and an unknot, or connected sum of Stoimenow knot and the Hopf link.
+Our main theorem is an affirmative answer for Question \ref{qu:cp} which is a negative answer for Conjecture \ref{cj:even}: \begin{theo} For every odd integer $c\ge 21$, there exists a prime component-preservingly amphicheiral link with minimal crossing number $c$ (Figure 10). \end{theo} Our example is a $2$-component link with linking number $3$ whose components are a Stoimenow knot and an unknot.
 We prove it in Section \ref{sec:proof}.
 The proof is divided into three parts such as to show amphicheirality, to determine the minimal crossing number, and to show primeness.
 We can immediately see its amphicheirality by construction.
 Though to find the way of linking of the two components was not so easy, to determine the minimal crossing number is easy by the help of Stoimenow's result \cite{St2} (cf.\ Theorem \ref{thm:Stoimenow}).
 In \cite{St2}, to determine the minimal crossing number and to show primeness of his knot were very hard.
-Finally we show primeness by using the Kauffman bracket (cf.\ Section \ref{sec:Kauffman}).
+Finally we show primeness by using the Kauffman bracket (cf.\ Subsection \ref{ssec:Kauffman}).
 This part is also eased by Stoimenow's result.
-In Section \ref{sec:proof}, by using the computations in the proof of Theorem \ref{thm:main}, and R.~Hartley \cite{Ha}, R.~Hartley and A.~Kawauchi \cite{HK}, and A.~Kawauchi \cite{Kw1}'s necessary conditions on the Alexander polynomials of amphicheiral knots, we remark that a Stoimenow knot is not strongly invertible, in particular, $15_{224980}$ is not invertible.
-We also raise some questions.
+In Section \ref{sec:noninv}, by R.~Hartley \cite{Ha}, R.~Hartley and A.~Kawauchi \cite{HK}, and A.~Kawauchi \cite{Kw1}'s necessary conditions on the Alexander polynomials of amphicheiral knots, we show that a Stoimenow knot is not invertible (Theorem \ref{th:Stoimenow}).